Paris Saint-Germain FC ownership and finances: Dogliani, the original transfer record

-Paris Saint-Germain have spent billions on player transfers since Qatar Sports Investments arrived ahead of the 2011–12 season.
-The Parisians are not new to lavish transfers, though, and were bankrolled by wealthy club presidents Daniel Hechter and Francis Borelli in the 1970s and 1980s.
-Jean-Pierre Dogliani became the club's original transfer record in summer 1973.
-Hechter, who had recently arrived as a major stakeholder at PSG, handed Monaco €10k for the French playmaker.
-Congolese attacker François M'Pelé quickly dethroned Dogliani in December 1973, signing from Ajaccio for €130k, as Hechter broke the bank again.
+Paris Saint-Germain have spent billions on player transfers since Qatar Sports Investments (QSI) acquired the club in 2011.
+However, PSG were also active in the transfer market in earlier decades, particularly under presidents Daniel Hechter and Francis Borelli in the 1970s and 1980s.
+Jean-Pierre Dogliani became the club's first record signing in the summer of 1973, when Hechter paid Monaco €10k for the French playmaker.
+He was soon surpassed by François M'Pelé, who joined from Ajaccio in December 1973 for €130k.

-Carlos Bianchi was the club's record arrival until 1979.
+Once-club-record signing Carlos Bianchi.

-After becoming club president in June 1974, Hechter signed Algerian virtuoso Mustapha Dahleb, considered PSG's first star and for which they paid a then French record €205k to Sedan.
-A year later, PSG shelled out that same amount to snatch Humberto Coelho from Benfica.
-The Portuguese became the club's record sale when he went back to Benfica for €107k in 1977.
-Next up was Carlos Bianchi that same year, whose price tag made him the club's most expensive player yet.
-The Argentine marksman arrived at the Parc des Princes from Reims for €230k.
-It was Hechter's final signing as PSG president.
-His right-hand man, club vice-president Francis Borelli, succeeded him.
+After becoming president in June 1974, Hechter signed Mustapha Dahleb from Sedan for a French record €205k, regarded as PSG's first star signing.
+A year later, the club paid the same fee for Humberto Coelho from Benfica.
+He later became the club's record sale when he returned to Benfica for €107k in 1977.
+Carlos Bianchi arrived that same year from Stade de Reims for €230k, becoming PSG's most expensive player at the time and Hechter's final signing as president.
+His right-hand man, vice-president Francis Borelli, succeeded him.

-When Bianchi left in 1979 to join Strasbourg for €230k, he also became PSG's most valuable sale up until that point.
-He was eventually surpassed by Yugoslavian winger Ivica Šurjak, sold for €460k to Udinese in 1982.
-Borelli continued his predecessor's transfer policy, breaking the club's transfer record in 1979 with the capture of Portuguese wizard João Alves from Benfica for €760k.
-Jules Bocandé nearly doubled this figure in 1986, when PSG recruited him for €1.5m from Metz.
-The Senegalese held this record until 1991 and the arrival of Canal+ as club owners.
+When Bianchi left in 1979 to join Strasbourg for €230k, he also became PSG's most valuable sale up to that point.
+He was eventually surpassed by Ivica Šurjak, sold for €460k to Udinese in 1982.
+Borelli continued his predecessor's transfer policy, breaking the club record in 1979 with the signing of João Alves from Benfica for €760k.
+Jules Bocandé nearly doubled this figure in 1986, joining from Metz for €1.5 million.